 Similar to Alemão, other underserved areas in Rio are also concerned about the departure of the doctors back to Cuba.
-Havana announced the end of Cuba’s participation in the Máis Médicos program after president-elect Jair Bolsonaro (Social Liberty Party–PSL), questioned the qualifications of the Cuban doctors and stated that he would be making changes to the current agreement.
+Havana announced the end of Cuba’s participation in the Máis Médicos program after president-elect Jair Bolsonaro (Social Liberal Party–PSL), questioned the qualifications of the Cuban doctors and stated that he would be making changes to the current agreement.
 In the city of Rio de Janeiro, 41 doctors had been working across 32 centers within the primary care network, such as Family Health Clinics.

 Retiree Maria dos Anjos Rocha, 68, was attended to by Dr. Dalia Porro, a doctor in the program, at the Herbert de Souza Family Clinic in Tomás Coelho, and says that gratitude is the word that sums up the service she received from the Cuban doctor.

 “I haven’t had a lot in my life—I’ve never had a doctor like her.
 Dr. Dalia discovered my diabetes, she treated my high blood pressure, she examined me from head to toe.
 She was an angel that came into my life.
 She was human and affectionate and treated me for more than three years,” Rocha recalls.
 Rocha recognizes that there are good health professionals available in Rio.
 “I’d give a 10 to our doctors, despite the difficulties, but I have to say that I’d give 100 to Dr. Dalia,” says the retiree, with humor and a hint of nostalgia.